copula-ai/simple-fasttext-server/readme.md

 lein run [port]
 ```

-to get a response make, an a `get` request with the single query parameter `text`.
+to get a response, make an a `get` request with the single query parameter `text`.
 E.g. with curl this would look like ―
 ```
 curl -G http://localhost:3001/predict --data-urlencode "text=classify me"
 ```